-Tim and I loved wandering through the old city’s narrow alleys.
+Probably our favorite part of our visit to Naxos was wandering through the old city’s narrow alleys.
 Some of them tunnel beneath the buildings, making it feel even more like a maze, especially for Tim, who is 6’5 (195cm).
 When you want to escape the fierce heat of the midday sun, the shade of the clustered white buildings offers the perfect respite.
 My personal favorite shop was Papyrus, a glorious second-hand bookshop that offers well-organized reading sections in English, Danish, Swedish, German, and Greek—but that’s just because I’m a bookworm.
 Tim’s favorite spot was any of one of the number of rooftop bars.
 You just can’t beat a sunset Ouzo on a Grecian rooftop.

 See what other places we recommend in Naxos City.

 The Sparkling Sea